dgrapov/DeviumWeb/tools/help/view.md

-Show the data available in the Radyant app in a table format.
+Show the data available in the Devium app in a table format.

 #### Datasets

-Choose one of the datasets from the drop-down menu that were loaded into Radyant through the Manage tab.
+Choose one of the datasets from the drop-down menu that were loaded into Devium through the Manage tab.

 #### Select columns